Reading success stories of great professionals stimulates motivational enzyme within us and we all wish to emulate them on our path of success.

 Mary Kom started boxing at the international level at the age of 18, which is considered old by several standards.
 However, she did not lose faith.
 C S Lewis, a famous poet and novelist, once said, “You are never too old to set another goal or to dream a new dream”.
 In order for dreams to become a reality, passion, hard work and dedication are necessary; age is not a criterion.
 Mary Kom proved to the world that age is nothing but a number.
 Her determination to succeed in the world of boxing won her many medals, including a bronze medal in 2012 Olympics.

 For her contribution to sports, the Indian government bestowed her with a number of awards, including the Arjuna Award in 2003, Padma Shree in 2006 and Padma Bhushan in 2013.
 Today, Mary Kom is happily married and has two sons.
 Her accomplishments are remarkable, which is why Sanjay Leela Bhansali, an acclaimed film director, decided to make a movie on Mary Kom’s life.
-The movie is expected to release next year for both local and international audiences and it is hoped that through this movie, thousands of children and adults will be inspired by Mary Kom to excel not only in sports but in any field they are interested in
+The movie was released with PC ( Priyanka Chopra ) as a main lead in the movie as Marie Kom.
+Both local and international audiences liked movie and won accolades.
+With this movie, thousands of children and adults felt inspired by Mary Kom to excel not only in sports but in any field they are interested in.